The Dirty South

 The year is 1995.
 I am the pastor of the Victory Baptist Church in Paris, Texas.
 Tommy is on staff at Calvary Baptist Church in Grand Prairie.
 We have had some sort of dispute.
 Over what, I do not recall.
 Angry words have been spoken between us and this cloud of enmity hangs like a blanket over East Texas.

 Sometime after midnight, there is a terrible banging at my front door.
 I leap from the bed, sure something terrible has happened to someone, somewhere.
-Door-banging after midnight at a minister’s house never means good news.
-Someone has probably died.
-If not, someone is about to!
+Door-banging after midnight at a

 I open the door to find the ominous figure of Tommy Weir filling the doorframe and blocking out the night behind him.
 He grabs me, bearhugs me, and weeps.